 Chinese Chopsticks Etiquette

-- Keep chopsticks parallel and neatly placed when not in use.
+- Keep chopsticks parallel and tidy when resting them.

 Tips for Chopstick Etiquette